💨

 Rachford-Rice Flash Equation:

-Solved iteratively for vapor fraction V/F. K-values depend on component volatility and pressure ratio.
-Methane and ethane preferentially flash; propane and heavier remain in liquid.
+Solved by bisection for vapor fraction V over the oil-dominated feed (oil carrier + dissolved C₁/C₂/C₃).
+Methane and ethane preferentially flash; propane and heavier remain in the oil.

-Function: The hot rich-oil flash tank liberates dissolved light gases at reduced pressure before the oil enters the purification still.
+Function: This single-stage hot rich-oil flash tank liberates dissolved light gases (C₁/C₂) at reduced pressure before the oil enters the purification still.
 This reduces vapor loading on the still and recovers fuel gas.
+Multi-stage flash regeneration (250–400°F) is covered in the engineering guide but is out of scope for this single-stage sizing tool.

 Design Guidelines